 not about the rich and varied cultural life of the people who actually live in Canberra.

 Canberra’s population has a greater proportion of people from the countries of the former Yugoslavia than any other Australian city.
 For many decades they have asserted an enormous influence on Canberra’s culture, but their contribution has remained almost completely unacknowledged.
-(A 2008 article in the Canberra Times alluded to the fact, but it went almost completely unnoticed.)
+(A 2008 article in the Canberra Times alluded to this fact, but it went almost completely unnoticed.)

 Postcards from Belgrade (Поглед са прозора) is an eleven-minute video loop constructed from still images.
 The images are photographs of a park bench as seen from the window of a seventh-floor flat in the old town.
 The background sounds are public domain recordings†† blended with field recordings made by the artist in the old town.

 One tree (Дрво) is a slow and simple video loop.
 There is also a low-resolution on the Web.